SciNim/flambeau/flambeau/raw_bindings/README.md

 c10::optional is similar to Nim `Option` for PyTorch.
-The type `T` is implicitly convertible to `c10::optional<T>` at the C++ compiler level hence we don't expose `c10::optional` in Nim but the bindings directly use the base type.
+The type `T` is implicitly convertible to `c10::optional<T>` at the C++ compiler level hence we don't expose `c10::optional` in Nim but the bindings directly use the base type and an overload with no input.

 #### On TensorOptions, Device, DeviceKind and ScalarType